-Join Bill Weinman for an in-depth discussion in this video Supporting Safari and Chrome in the share sheet, part of iOS SDK and SQLite: Building Data-Driven Apps.
+Join Bill Weinman for an in-depth discussion in this video Supporting Safari and Chrome in the share sheet, part of iOS App Development: Building Data-Driven Apps with SQLite.

 - Now that we have a ShareSheet, we still need to…add support for opening a link in the Safari browser.…In this lesson, I'll show you how to do that…and also how to add support…for Google's Chrome browser on iOS.…Here, I've opened a working copy of BWRSS-ShareSheet-03…from Chapter 9 of the Exercise Files,…and you'll notice that there is a couple of new methods here…ChromeActivity and SafariActivity.…So, if you remember, in our shareAction ( ),…we had a place here for adding applicationActivities:,…and here we've actually, in the last movie we had nil there,…now we have applicationActivities: for two applications,…SafariActivity ( ) and ChromeActivity ( ),…and those Activity applications are here…in these separate classes.…

 So, let's take a look at them individually.…SafariActivity:, it's a very, very simple class.…It inherits from UIActivity and has some functions…to override activityType ( ),…and we just used the name from the class,…that just has to be a unique String.…activityTitle ( ), this is what's going to actually show up…

 - Creating a CRUD interface